Adeeb-ali/nand2_tetris/README.md

-#🖥️ Nand to Tetris – My Hardware Journey
+🖥️ Nand to Tetris – My Hardware Journey

-Welcome to my Nand to Tetris project! 🎉
+<h3>Welcome to my Nand to Tetris project! 🎉
 This is part of my journey through the famous course where we build a computer system from the ground up — starting with NAND gates and ending with a full computer capable of running programs.

 🔧 What I’m Building